bihealth/sodar-core-legacy/docs/source/integration.rst

 Installation
 ============

-First, add the projectroles package requirement to your ``requirements/base.txt`` file.
+First, add the projectroles and djangoplugins package requirements into your ``requirements/base.txt`` file.

-At the time of writing the package is in development, so it is recommended to clone a specific commit before we reach a stable 0.1.0 release.
-Example of a row to add to your ``base.txt`` file:
+At the time of writing the projectroles package is in development, so it is recommended to clone a specific commit before we reach a stable 0.1.0 release.

+Add the following rows into your ``base.txt`` file:

 .. code-block::
+   -e git://github.com/mikkonie/django-plugins.git@1bc07181e6ab68b0f9ed3a00382eb1f6519e1009#egg=django-plugins
-   -e git+ssh://git@cubi-gitlab.bihealth.org/CUBI_Engineering/CUBI_Data_Mgmt/sodar_projectroles.git@91986edb2b82af26310606e582db3e34165ae834#egg=sodar-projectroles
+   -e git+ssh://git@cubi-gitlab.bihealth.org/CUBI_Engineering/CUBI_Data_Mgmt/sodar_projectroles.git@7ce3241639618ddad133d9a08621b8fe2baf0d87#egg=django-sodar-projectroles

 Install the requirements now containing the projectroles package: